As King Charles III is treated for cancer, here is the order of succession to the British throne

 5. Prince Harry, the younger son of Charles and Diana, who has relinquished his royal duties but retains his place in line.

-6. Archie Mountbatten-Windsor, born to Harry and Meghan, Duchess of Sussex, in May 2019.
+6. Prince Archie, born to Harry and Meghan, Duchess of Sussex, in May 2019.

-9. Princess Beatrice, elder daughter of Andrew and his former wife, Sarah Ferguson.
+9. Princess Beatrice, older daughter of Andrew and his former wife, Sarah Ferguson.

-10. Sienna Elizabeth, daughter of Beatrice and Edoardo Mapelli Mozzi, born in September 2021.
+10. Sienna Mapelli Mozzi, daughter of Beatrice and Edoardo Mapelli Mozzi, born in September 2021.

 11. Princess Eugenie, Andrew and Ferguson’s younger daughter.